kamalgill/cloud-starterkit-flask-appengine/README.md

 1. Create an App Engine Project at https://console.cloud.google.com/appengine
 2. Download and install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/)
-3. Run the "Google Cloud SDK Shell" application
+3. If on Windows, run the "Google Cloud SDK Shell" application
-4. Type `gcloud init` in the Cloud SDK Shell
+4. Type `gcloud init` in a terminal or in the Cloud SDK Shell
-5. Set the active project (created in step 1) in the Cloud SDK Shell via `gcloud config set project PROJECT_ID`
+5. Log in via `gcloud auth login` in the Cloud SDK Shell if necessary
-5. Install the App Engine components in the Cloud SDK Shell via `gcloud components install app-engine-python`
+6. Set the active project (created in step 1) via `gcloud config set project PROJECT_ID`
-6. Log in via `gcloud auth login` in the Cloud SDK Shell
+7. If on Windows, install the App Engine components via `gcloud components install app-engine-python`

 ## Deploying to Google App Engine